ruiwei777/myblog/README.md

 This is a responsive blog implemeneted as a Single Page Application with Django, React and Webpack 2.
 See Demo on http://www.liangruiwei.com.

+## Key Features
+1. The [Blog](http://www.liangruiwei.com/posts) uses Django-Rest-Framework to service RESTful service and React-Redux to implement the SPA blog

+2. Uses vanilla CSS to layout; Responsive design

+3. Uses React-Codemirror to support rich format text content.

 # How to Run
-1. Creating a Python virtualenv, activate, then `pip install -r requirements.txt`;
+1. Routine Django set up, including activate virtualenv, install Python dependencies from `requirements.txt`, collect static files, make migrations, etc. If you don't want to modify React.js' code, that's it! otherwise:

-2. Under the root folder (containing package.json), run `npm install`
+2. Under the root folder (containing package.json), run `npm install`, then run `npm run dev` (dev mode, watching files) or
-3. Under the root folder (containing package.json), run

-    `npm run dev` (dev mode, watching files) or

     `npm run prod` (production mode, watching files) or

     `npm run compile` (production mode, compile once)

+    to re-compile javaScript files.
 You can find the actual command (dev, prod, compile) in `package.json`.

 # Notes
-1. Under dev mode, all the `process.env.NODE_ENV` inside compiled js files will be evaluated to `true`, and the `debug` variable in `webpack.config.js` is true.

-2. Vice versa under production mode.
+1. Under Webpack 2 `dev` mode, all the `process.env.NODE_ENV` inside compiled js files, and the `debug` variable in `webpack.config.js` will be evaluated to `true`; vice versa under production mode.

-3. Under dev mode, the REST base URL is "http://localhost:8000/", while under production mode, it is "http://www.liangruiwei.com/".
+    Under dev mode, the REST base URL is "http://localhost:8000/", while under production mode, it is "http://www.liangruiwei.com/".
 This is defined in `src/js/constants.js`.

-4. The `webpack.config.backup.js` is a backup config for webpack 1, and the using webpack.config.js files is for webpack 2.
+2. The `webpack.config.backup.js` is a backup config for webpack 1, and the using `webpack.config.js` files is for webpack 2.

-5. Make sure you have the latest LTS Node installed (6.9.5 LTS), otherwise it might not support some webpack 2 loaders such as node-sass and sass-loader.
+3. Make sure you have the latest LTS Node installed (6.9.5 LTS)

-6. You might need to include a `passwords.py` and `production_settings.py` in `src/trydjango19/settings`.
-Check `src/trydjango19/settings/base.py` for more details
+4. You need to include a `passwords.py` under `src/trydjango19/settings/`, and assign values to `MY_SECRET_KEY`([Django Secret Key Generator](http://www.miniwebtool.com/django-secret-key-generator/)), `DB_PASSWORD`, `MY_TWILIO_ACCOUNT_SID` and `MY_TWILIO_AUTH_TOKEN` inside it (some dummy values would suffice).
+Check `src/trydjango19/settings/base.py` for more details.

-# Code
-Backend and frontend communicate through RESTful apis and thus loosely coupled.
-To check React's code, go to "src/js/".

 # Tech Stack
 ## Backend